Maximin Robust Bayesian Experimental Design: Proofs

 with implicit constraints to ensure that $q(\theta, x \mid \xi)$ and $\nu(x \mid \xi)$ are proper densities.

-The infimum operators commute and we can exchange the order of minimization to $\inf_{\nu} \inf_{q}$.
-For any fixed marginal $\nu$, the inner minimization over $q$ is a convex optimization problem with a convex constraint and strong duality holds under strict feasibility assumptions~\citep{boyd2004convex}.
+Since $q$ and $\nu$ are optimized over independent sets, $\mathcal{P}(\Theta, \mathcal{X})$ and $\mathcal{P}(\mathcal{X})$, the objective may be viewed as a functional on their product space, and the nested minimization commutes to $\inf_{\nu} \inf_{q}$.
+Furthermore, for a fixed marginal $\nu$, the minimization over $q$ is convex with a convex constraint and strong duality holds under strict feasibility assumptions~\citep{boyd2004convex}.

-To form the associated Lagrangian functional, we introduce the multipliers $\eta$ and $\kappa$ associated with the nomralization constraints.
+To form the associated Lagrangian functional, we introduce the multipliers $\eta$ and $\kappa$ associated with the normalization constraints.
 The resulting dual problem is:

 where the Lagrangian functional $\mathcal{G}$ is given by:

 We start by minimizing $\mathcal{G}$ with respect to the joint distribution $q(\cdot \mid \xi)$.
 We take the first variation of $\mathcal{G}$ and set it to zero to obtain a stationarity condition: